Aritra-20/Twitter-Sentiment-Analysis/README.md

 Step 5: Authenticate with your credentials, which we can get once we have registered with a developers account.
 This step is essential for getting our data.
 ![This is an image](Images/2.jpeg)

-Step 6: Set up the search query containing the content related to which we want to collect the data
+Step 6: Set up the search query containing the content related to which we want to collect the data.
 ![This is an image](Images/3.jpeg)

 Step 7: Collect the Tweets and append to a list